Considering Teachable vs Ruzuku?

 One area that I am very critical of when it comes to joining a learning management platform is the education side of things.
 For a lot of people, they’ve never created a course before and little guidance would go a long way.

 Unfortunately, Ruzuku doesn’t offer this option which is a huge downside for them.
-On the other hand, when you sign up for Teachable Professional Plan you will also get access to a course called The Profitable Teacher that will show you step by step how to create a rock solid course that sells.
+On the other hand, when you sign up for Teachable Professional Plan you will also get access to a course called The Profitable Teacher that will show you step-by-step how to create a rock-solid course that sells.

 You’ll also get access to 8 weeks of onboarding calls to help you get up and running fast.